Quick Answer

 Later in life, you can upgrade and refine your topcoat wardrobe, but there is always room for a good Paletot coat.

-Typically made of wool, cashmere, or blends thereof, it keeps you warm, especially because it has double layers over your chest area.
+Typically made of wool, cashmere, or blends thereof, it keeps you warm in winter, mainly because it has double layers over your chest area.

 Choosing the Right Paletot Overcoat by Occasion